joecity/jekyll-now/_drafts/2015-02-02-pair-programming-tips.md

 ### One driver, one co-pilot

-Let's start with the basics.
 In my experience, pair programming is at its most effective when one developer is the driver with the keyboard and mouse, and the other developer is observing as the copilot.

 As the driver, you have the obvious job of writing the code.
 At first you will feel self concious and slow - but this feeling will go.
 Try to talk out loud what your thought processes are so the copilot can follow.
 The aim is to keep an open channel of communication and collaboration as you code.